 But Not Too Gay, Ambiguously Gay, Ambiguously Bi, and Hide Your Lesbians are often used to avoid the stigma of seeming "too gay" for people.
 Adaptational Sexuality is sometimes used to subvert this.
-Genres like Yaoi, Yuri, Josei, and the Bara are often designed specifically to be consumed by LGBT people, and therefore are not in a queer ghetto.
-M/M (male/male) romance is also not in a queer ghetto because, despite featuring gay male love interests, so much of it is written by and for cishet women.
+Genres like Yaoi, Yuri, Josei, and the Bara are often designed specifically to be consumed by LGBT people and therefore are not in a queer ghetto.
+Boys' Love Genre fiction (which features male/male romance) is also not in a queer ghetto because, despite featuring gay male love interests, much of it is written by and for cishet women.

 - In the film version of Fried Green Tomatoes, the lesbian romance was toned down to being implied instead of explicit to market to mainstream audiences.

-- There have been frequent rumours that Bend It Like Beckham was originally about a romance between two women interested in football.
-That was removed both due to worries that the film would be too niche and due to not wanting to perpetuate the Lesbian Jock stereotype.
-They ended up tacking on a heterosexual subplot to the film at the last moment.
+- There have been frequent rumours that Bend It Like Beckham was originally about a romance between two women interested in football which was removed both due to worries that the film would be too niche and due to not wanting to perpetuate the Lesbian Jock stereotype.
+Supposedly Jess' romance with Joe was added to further downplay any subtext between Jess and Jules.

 - Milk, the biopic of assassinated early gay activist and politician Harvey Milk, won two Oscars but is barely known (to the point that Sam Smith mistakenly thought that they were the first gay artist to win an Oscar).
 Of course, it was written by Dustin Lance Black, whose original productions are mostly limited to be for an LGBT Fanbase.